STOP-ee

 Noun

-Most used in: Unicycle competitions and shows.
+Most used in: Bicycle competitions and shows.

-Most used by: Unicycle cyclists and stunt performers.
+Most used by: Cyclists and stunt performers.

 Popularity: 8/10